n8n-io/n8n-docs/docs/hosting/configuration/environment-variables/queue-mode.md

 ---
-title: Queue mode
+title: Queue mode environment variables
 description: Environment variables to configure queue mode on your self-hosted n8n instance.
 contentType: reference
+tags:
+  - environment variables
 hide:
   - toc
+  - tags
 ---

-# Queue mode
+# Queue mode environment variables

 You can run n8n in different modes depending on your needs, and the queue mode provides the best scalability.
 Refer to [Queue mode](/hosting/scaling/queue-mode/) for its configuration details.